E-Commerce Site Search: Get Revenue Now and Later

 Enhancing Customer and Buyer Experiences

 The overall objective of commerce experiences is to entice a customer to make a purchase.
 To do that, you need to engage them across all channels, inspire them with targeted content, and convert them with relevant search and product recommendations.
 It all begins with your search bar identifying the proper results and prioritizing and personalizing them for the consumer.
 By reducing null or unrelated search results, you’ll eliminate annoyances that impede the crucial beginnings of many customer journeys.
-Since potential customers, who are searching for designated terms and phrases, often know what they want, the worst thing you can do is drop the ball on product discovery and compromise the entire experience.
+Since potential customers, who are searching for designated terms and phrases, often know what they want, the worst thing you can do is drop the ball on site search and compromise the entire experience.

 Establishing a Stable Channel for Revenue